Rice baseball returns home to face Missouri State. The Owls are seeking their first series win of the season. Here’s how both teams stack up.

 On the starting front, things are a bit rockier.
 Staff ace Clayton Beeter has been good outside of a start against Tennessee, Texas Tech’s only loss of the season.
 The rest of the rotation has struggled to get past the fifth inning.
 The deep bullpen has helped, but eventually the starters are going to have to carry more of the load.

 Texas Tech Hitting

 The Tech offense has been dynamite.
 Second baseman Brian Klein is hitting .431 with nine doubles in 14 games.
 He’s one of six every day players batting better than .300 for the Red Raiders.
 The rest of the lineup is nearly just as potent.
 Only one player with at least 10 plate appearances has a batting average below .270.
-Catcher Nate Rombach is slugging .787.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+Catcher Nate Rombach is slugging .787.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Football Recruiting 2021: Mid-July update and targets to watch

 - Rice Football: Grad long snapper Chris Sayan commits to Owls

 - College Football: Timetable and calendar for fall competition